pgazmuri/ETAPredictor/README.md

 Provide the location of known stops, along with live (or historical) GPS data from vehicles, and the model will provide a table of ETAs for each stop.

 The model is intended to be very lightweight in terms of compute, eschewing processing heavy AI for a simple statistical approach based on historical ETA based on current vehicle location.
-It knows nothing about roads or traffic and does not rely on any external data feeds.
+It knows nothing about roads or traffic and does not rely on any external data feeds. ""Roads?!
+Where we're going, we don't need [to know about] roads!""

 It also takes into account current speeds compared to historical speeds so that things like traffic are (naively) taken into account.
 Data older than 5 days is automatically purged so the model only grows to a point and does not consume more and more memory over time.